Female student in a labThis page gives career information of relevance to Imperial Earth Science & Engineering (ESE) students.

 • Report writing and presentation

-The skills above are all highly valued by employers in many sectors which is why the areas our graduates go on to work in is so broad.
+The skills above are all highly valued by employers in many sectors which is why the areas that our graduates go on to work in is so broad.
 It’s good to reflect on your abilities and consider what skills you can evidence and which skills you may need to enhance.
-Use our self reflection webpages to help you understand and document your abilities.
+Use our self-reflection webpages to help you understand and document your abilities as this will underpin your career plans and applications for future opportunities.

 During your degree you will have many opportunities to develop and learn new skills.
 Employers will want to see what you have been doing to develop your skills and knowledge outside your course while you have been a student.
 Experiences such as student societies, part-time work, volunteering and sports can develop your skills and will be valuable additions to your CV.
-Work experience can also help develop skills and help you decide what career direction you want to go in and become more competitive in future job or further study applications.
+Work experience can also help develop skills and help you decide what career direction you want to follow.
+These experiences also make you more competitive in future job or further study applications as they show a breadth of experience beyond pure academic study.

 As an Imperial student you can participate, or take a leadership role, in a wide variety of Students’ Union activities where you’ll develop many skills.
 You also have free access to LinkedIn Learning and can use this to develop or improve your knowledge and abilities with software tools and skills through instructional videos taught by industry experts skills.
 You will also have access to several ESE presentations and workshops providing you with advice on career planning and giving you industry insights.
 Many of the sessions and lecture recordings are held within ESESIS under the “information” tab.